simerplaha/SwayDB/README.md

 ## Contributing

 Contributions are encouraged and welcomed.
+We are here to help and answer any questions.

 **Code of conduct** - Be nice, welcoming, friendly & supportive of each other.
 Follow the Apache foundation's [COC](https://www.apache.org/foundation/policies/conduct.html).